Topological origin of non-Hermitian skin effect in higher dimensions and uniform spectra

-{\textit{Conclusion and discussion.---}}In conclusion, we present a comprehensive non-Hermitian band theory across all dimensions, expanding upon the point-gap perspective of 1D NHSE.
-We demonstrate that the OBC spectra for any lattice geometry are given by the uniform spectra $\sigma_U$.
+In conclusion, we expand the point-gap perspective of 1D NHSE and present a geometry-irrelevant formulation of non-Bloch spectra across all dimensions.
+We show that the uniform spectra $\sigma_{\rm U}$ are invariant under basis transformations and equivalent to the spectra from the Amoeba formulation.
+Based on the uniform spectra, we demonstrate how to deal with the skin effect on regular lattice geometries.
 We further reveal that the skin modes associated with different lattice cuts are related through basis transformations and provide insights into handling arbitrary lattice geometries from a local viewpoint.

 Our work indicates that NHSE in all dimensions originates from the inherent point-gap topology.
 It provides guidelines for manipulating skin modes via the appropriate tailoring of lattices in band engineering.
 We note that our formulation only addresses the macroscopic ``skin" modes, with their number scaling as $O(L^d)$.
 Other types of skin modes, e.g., higher-order skin modes \cite{honhse,honhse2} and hybrid skin modes \cite{nhse2d1,nhse2d2,nhseweyl,2ndorder1,2ndorder2,nhse2d3}, which have a band-topology origin and scale as $O(L^j)$ with $j<d$, fall outside the scope of this paper.
-Additionally, we acknowledge the unresolved issue of the geometry-dependent skin effect \cite{fangchen}.
-Different lattice cuts exhibit varying densities of states.
+Additionally, we acknowledge the unresolved issue of the geometry-dependent skin effect \cite{fangchen}, where different lattice cuts exhibit varying densities of states.
 And with fine-tuned boundaries, the skin modes may completely vanish, thereby violating the transformation relation Eq. (\ref{trans}).
-A pertinent question is: Can we establish a generic classification of NHSE based on such geometry dependence?
-Exploring these special cases remains an intriguing topic for future study.
+In fact, for the case of geometry-dependent skin effect (and some other cases with high spectral degeneracies), the spectral structures are highly unstable against perturbations.
+For these cases, adding random disorder would drive the energy spectra towards the uniform spectra or Amoeba spectra.
+A pertinent question is: Can we establish a generic classification of NHSE based on such geometry dependence, the multiple winding numbers, and spectral instability?
+Moreover, in the case of irregular geometries, while our decomposition procedure proves effective for many models in numerical calculations, can some rigorous argument be performed for its validity?
+Other interesting questions include the stability of the uniform spectra and skin modes in different geometries.
+Exploring these special cases remains an intriguing topic for future study.\\